CompteCO2/Carbon-Weight/wiki/vehicle.md

 Note: On our side we use the "mix driving condition" measure.

 ### Aging Factor
-TODO - Complete review of constant computations.
+TODO - Complete review of constant computations (neutral for now).

 ## Car Type - gCO2e/km figure
 The unit is **gCO2e/km** and are statistic averages depending on the three following parameters: